Symmetry-protected topological orders for interacting fermions -- Fermionic topological nonlinear $\sigma$ models and a

 \subsubsection{Low energy edge excitation -- their effective symmetry and effective Hamiltonian}

-The non-trivial 2D $Z_2$ SPT states described by the above three 3-cocycles have symmetry-protected gapless edge excitations.
-The detailed discussions of those gapless edge excitations are presented in the appendix, section \ref{edgestate} and section \ref{symmedge}.
+The nontrivial 2D $Z_2$ SPT states described by the above three 3-cocycles have symmetry-protected gapless edge excitations.
+The detailed discussions of those gapless edge excitations are presented in Appendix \ref{edgestate} and \ref{symmedge}.
 Here we just present the results.

-The low energy edge excitations of the SPT phase can be described by an effective Hamiltonian $H_\text{eff}=\sum_{i=1}^L H_\text{eff}(i)$, where $L$ is the number of sites on the edge and the states on each edge-site is described by $|g_i\>$, $g_i\in G_b$, $i=1,2,...,L$.
+The low energy edge excitations of the SPT phase can be described by an effective Hamiltonian $H_\text{eff}=\sum_{i=1}^L H_\text{eff}(i)$, where $L$ is the number of sites on the edge and the states on each edge-site are described by $|g_i\>$, $g_i\in G_b$, $i=1,2,...,L$.
 We use $|\{g_i\}_\text{edge},g_0\>$ to denote an low energy edge state (where $g_0$ takes a fixed value, say $g_0=0$).
 Since the edge is 1D, we can use a purely bosonic model to describe the edge states of 2D fermion system (see section \ref{edgestate}).